CGOD737/GDC_Assessment/README.md

 # GDC_Assessment

-Assessment for GDC IT Solutions Interview
+Written by Christopher Godfrey for the Technical portion of the GDC IT solutions interview

 To run the file in .NET framework in Visual Studio: